siudd/amazon_web_scraping/README.md

 Try to use Google Colab for this so the web scraping has to run headless.
 The function <code>amazon_scrape</code> accepts a string variable <code>sURL</code> for the page want to scape.
 It first checks the returned HTML title and see if it is a page for bot detection rather than the page we want.
 It will sleep for 1-3 seconds and retry until it is not the bot detection page.
 Finally return a <code>BeautifulSoup</code> object.

-Another function amazon_search is to scrap the items from the return search result and store them in a dataframe for future use.
+Another function <code>amazon_search</code> is to scrap the items from the return search result and store them in a dataframe for future use.

 ```python
 def amazon_search(sKeyWord):